threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 "Claus is like a facilitator for vulnerability - I feel I can really open up to myself." - Conti

 "Wow, what a trip.
 I have never experienced anything like this!" - Irene

 ---

+## How it works

+Body and psyche are connected.

+If there is pain in the body, it affects the psyche, and if you are under psychological pressure, it settles in the body.
+It is always the body that first draws attention to the fact that something is wrong.
+And it is the body that suffers the consequences of all our actions – or lack thereof.
+These consequences manifest as tension, blockages and thus pain in our body.

+Manuvision body therapy helps you break free.
+We do this by opening the body and loosening the tensions and blockages that lie behind the physical and psychological ailments.

+The many impressions and expressions of the past and everyday life are stored in the body.
+Your body depicts your mental well-being – and the physical and the psyche are thus not two separate elements, but a whole.
+That connection has a direct connection to our nervous system, and it is also one of the reasons why Manuvision body therapy works through the nervous system.

+During a body therapy treament, I will work with you to:

+* relax muscles, release joints and loosen up the neck and back from a combination of deep massage techniques, joint release, acupressure and zone points
+* read and remedy disturbances in the nervous system that can result in everything from digestive problems and neck tension to stress , anxiety and depression
+* create a connection between the head's narratives and the body's signals by examining the connection between mental, physical and emotional states

+This helps to create balance in your nervous system, open up the breathing, and activate flow in the body's energy system.
+When there is flow and movement, the body's own self-healing processes are automatically set in motion.

+---